josephwright/josephwright.github.io/_posts/2011-09-05-latex3-roadmap.md

 categories:
   - LaTeX3
 ---
-One of the questions that [comes up from time to time](/2011/09/01/latex3-more-use-more-work/) is what the ‘roadmap’ is for LaTeX3 development.
+One of the questions that [comes up from time to time](/2011/09/01/latex3-more-use-more-work/) is what the 'roadmap' is for LaTeX3 development.
 While there is not an official plan, I certainly have some ideas on what I'd like to see addressed in a concrete way.
 This is all rather flexible, but I'll try to outline some areas for attention.

 ## Short term

 The short term is about things which LaTeX3 does not critically depend on, and for which a lot of work is already done.
 This is very much an ongoing area:  small improvements spread across a range of topics.
-These items all fit into the concept of ‘LaTeX3 in LaTeX2e’, where this material can be loaded without affecting existing documents.
+These items all fit into the concept of 'LaTeX3 in LaTeX2e', where this material can be loaded without affecting existing documents.

 ### Floating point expressions